The school

 The national curriculum for primary schools states that students need to develop various skills in daily life to be active participants in a democratic society, including communication skills, respect, tolerance, and understanding of democratic society structure.
 Students must learn to interact harmoniously with each other and all school staff, take responsibility for their own conduct and behavior, and respect school rules.

-The goal of evaluating and monitoring the quality of work is to provide information about school activities, their results and development.
+The goal of assessing and monitoring quality is to provide insight into schooling, its outcomes, and its development.

 Hvassaleitisskóli school district